mamins1376/avrdude-remote/README.md

 Listening on localhost:8000
 ```

-and on you development machine, program you micro controller:
+and on you development machine, program your device this way:

 ```bash
 $ ./avrdude.py ras.pi.ip.addr:8000 [AVRDUDE OPTIONS RIGHT HERE (e.g. -?)]